aspnetzero/documents/docs/en/Development-Guide-Rad-Tool.md

 ## Introduction

 In this document, we will introduce **ASP.NET Zero Power Tools** and explain it.
-This tool is developed to minimize the effort of creating a new entity.
-It creates all the related layers (including UI) by defining an entity.
-This tool supports v5.0.0 and later versions.
+This tool is developed to minimize the effort of creating a new CRUD page.
+It creates all the related layers from the database to the user interface by just defining an entity.
+This tool supports ASP.NET Zero v5.0.0 and later versions.

 ## Download And Install